rgeyer/rs_selfservice/README.md

 * [46913d1] Bumped version from 1.0 to 1.1.
 Removed subnets and added "depends" to prudct inputs.
 This *would* be a breaking change for anyone who was consuming 1.0 because all references to "subnet" were removed.
 However since I'm the only consumer at this point I chose to increment the minor version rather than the major.
+* [bece7ab] Bumped version from 1.1 to 1.2.
+Added a "required_cloud_capability" property for text and select product inputs.
+This allows those to be dependent upon a cloud input which is set to a cloud which supports the cloud capability which is required for that input.
+Think of things like asking for volume size only when the cloud supports attachable volumes.
+* [cf4433c] Bumped version from 1.2 to 1.3.
+Added "none" as an option for matching on the "required_cloud_capability" property.
+This allows those to appear only when the cloud input does not have the cloud capabilities specified.
+Think of things like setting up ROS on clouds which don't support volumes.

 # TODO